Report if you:

 No, the WSCC pays benefits to workers who suffer workplace injuries and diseases.
 Legal action is not an option.

 Your rate of compensation depends on your employment situation.
 If you are a permanent worker, the WSCC needs to know your gross earnings at the time you were hurt.
-If you are a seasonal or term worker, or have personal optional coverage, the WSCC needs to know your gross earnings for the 12 months prior to your injury.
+If you are a seasonal or term worker, the WSCC needs to know your gross earnings for the 12 months prior to your injury.

 You must produce one or more of the following documents: